 Due to it being in the basement of a building, it is very easy to walk past this place without noticing it as it’s in the cellar of an old building, but when you find it, you will discover it’s a delightful morning place to jumpstart your system before you head out into your day.

 Location: Hverfisgata 16a

-The names translate to the Coffee Roaster and its location is perfect on the main shopping street of Laugavegur.
+The names translate to the Coffee Roaster, and its location is perfect on the main shopping street of Laugavegur.
 My guides and I think it’s a perfect place to work, study and/or read because of its homey atmosphere.
 They also have a good cup of coffee and a great carrot cake.
-I recommend going up to the 2nd floor and getting a table by the window so you can watch the shoppers while you zip on your Espresso.
+I recommend going up to the 2nd floor and getting a table by the window to watch the shoppers while you zip on your Espresso.

 They also have a glass-building outside, so it is possible to enjoy your cup outside no matter the season.

 Friday 08:00 – 01:00

 Location: Laugavegur 21

 This place gets a friendly nod as their pastries are excellent and the coffee pretty good.
 It opened in 1925 and has been in the same location ever since.
 They serve some of the best pastries and bread in town.
 They’re usually busy in the mornings as it’s a perfect breakfast option; however, if you want a quieter time, come in the afternoon.

 When I was growing up, I remember my mother, sister and their friends studying their coffee cups, trying to tell each other what the future had in store for them.

 You need a cup of black coffee (no milk and sugar), and when you have finished it, you turn your cup upside down and turn it in three horizontal circles clockwise and then counter-clockwise.
 Finally, you turn the opening of the cup towards you and move it in a cross in front of you, first up to down and then left to right, all the while blowing a bit at the cup and thinking about your future.